cosmic-explorer/ce-it-infrastructure/README.md

 These services should be federated as [Shibboleth](https://www.internet2.edu/products-services/trust-identity/shibboleth/) Service Providers with [InCommon Research and Scholarship ](https://www.incommon.org/federation/research-and-scholarship/) and have appropriate host certificates and [Shibboleth metadata](https://spaces.at.internet2.edu/display/InCFederation/Research+and+Scholarship+for+SPs) prior to configuring them.

 The [sugwg/apache-shibd](https://github.com/sugwg/apache-shibd) Docker container can be used to create the Shibboleth metadata for federation to incommon.
-To do this, first obtain InCommon host certificates for each machine and then run the commands
+To do this, first obtain InCommon host certificates for each machine.

+To create create the Shibboleth configuration on `ce-roster.phy.syr.edu`, run the commands
 ```sh
 git clone https://github.com/sugwg/apache-shibd.git
 cd apache-shibd/certificates